ZoeyR/wearte/README.md

 ```

 ## Templating
-Yarte uses opening characters `{{` and closing characters `}}` to parse the inside depending on the feature used.
-Most of the features are defined by Handlebars such as paths, comments, html, helpers and partials.
-Others such as adding rust code to a template, are obviously defined by Yarte.
+Yarte uses opening characters `{{` and closing
+characters `}}` to parse the inside depending
+on the feature used.
+Most of the features are
+defined by Handlebars such as paths, comments,
+html, helpers and partials.
+Others such as
+adding rust code to a template, are obviously
+defined by Yarte.

 ## Paths
-Yarte uses Paths so that the template can refer to the values given when creating a new structure.
-For this simple example we are going to write our template using attributtes `source` and `ext`.
+Yarte uses Paths so that the template can refer
+to the values given when creating a new structure.
+For this simple example we are going to write our
+template using attributes `source` and `ext`.

 ```rust
 #[derive(Template)]